 - Adoption Drives: Are there any local shelters that are struggling to find homes for their animals?
 Why not partner with them by hosting an adoption drive?
 You can even have some of the dogs in the park so that interested people can check them out.

-- Vaccine and Microchip Clinics: If your park is in a high-visibility area, consider partnering with local animal shelters or clinics to host pop-up stalls administering vaccines and microchip implants for their pets.
+- Vaccine and Microchip Clinics: If your park is in a high-visibility area, consider partnering with local animal shelters or clinics to host pop-up stalls administering vaccines and microchip implants for pets.

 Business Partnerships